 If you may have suffered an injury or other significant grievance as the result of negligent design, you would most likely need to demonstrate that the structural flaw violated building codes and/or that the deficiencies were knowingly designed.

 ENGINEER AND ARCHITECT MALPRACTICE

 Malpractice and negligence can be committed by almost anyone involved in the construction process, including design professionals, architects, and engineers.
 When you sign a contract with someone, it is their obligation to deliver the goods or services in that contract as specified.

-Any professional who does not deliver on the contracted promises can be held accountable for his or her actions.
+Professionals who do not meet their standard of care can be held accountable for their actions.
 Here are some of the common grievances that can prompt legal action:

 - Building or designing a property with serious problems, such as plumbing issues or roofing defects